guidobouman/thesis/Documents/GraduationPlan/Competency overview.markdown

 Prior to starting our thesis we’ve written down our individual expectations and goals.
 This way we can constantly secure our focus on the progress and make the most out of ourselves as possible.
 By setting ambitious and bold goals we keep ourselves motivated and will bring a step closer to world domination.

 During the thesis we’ll be reflecting on our progression and results.
 We’ll bundle this afterwards and write a concluding reflection on the whole project.

+##### Guido
+Before starting our thesis I wrote up my expectations for the thesis.
+Especially when working in a team it's good to have a clear vision on what you expect and what you want to work on.

+Throughout the thesis I want to apply my own reflection method.
+I found a technique online called Naikan, which with the use of 3 standard questions focuses on self reflection while looking at your relations with other people.
+I would like to bend this method to self reflection while looking at professional development and apply it during the thesis.

+To help increase my productivity I'm using "Concentrate" which is a OS X desktop app that allows you to apply the pomodoro technique.
+For a short amount of time (30 minutes usually) the app can close applications, block websites or perform nearly any other task to boost your productivity.
+When done you're allowed a five minute break before starting a new session.
+By applying this throughout the day I want to increase my productivity and minimise procrastination.

+##### Jelle
+The problem with justifying my growth process is I’m not good in maintaining the documentation.
+I need to work on this by starting straightaway.
+I’m thinking of doing multiple phases of reflection.
+First write down my expectations and goals of the project.
+Then write a part about turning points and troubles of the project and conclude with a conclusion if I made my goals, met any troubles and would be do’s and don’t for the next time.

 ##### Results
 * Thesis plan